jwilger/jwilger.github.io/_posts/2019-01-27-lg-utlrafine-on-linux-gnome3-gdm3.md

 ---
 layout: post
-title: Using the 27" LG Utrafine 5k Display with Linux
+title: Using the 27" LG UltraFine 5k Display with Linux

 excerpt: >
   I'm happy to report that we *did* get the monitor working great with Linux